 Answer: The diode included with your Ring Video Doorbell is an important item used to connect your Video Doorbell to an already existing doorbell's digital bell.
-It should not be used with a mechanical belle or if you're not connecting the Ring Doorbell.
-The video below gives more detail on when your should and shouldn't use the diode.
+It should not be used with a mechanical bell or if you're not connecting the Ring Doorbell.
+The video below gives more detail on when you should and shouldn't use the diode.

 Question: How do I know if my door chime is mechanical or digital?